epfl-ada/ada-2021-project-escouade/README.md

     - Céline create data story for question 2
     - Inès create data story for question 3
     - Maud finishes the README

-### Questions for TAs (optional)
+### Questions for TAs

-Add here any questions you have for us related to the proposed project.
+Crossing databases is going to pose a data size problem.
+We are thinking about reducing the data of interest to one or two particular years (e.g. 2018-2019 to be recent without taking into account Covid-related variables).